 - Chia seeds: High in fiber to aid digestion, protein to balance energy, and a good source of calcium, which is especially important for breastfeeding mothers.
 Chia seed pudding is fast to make for busy mothers.

 - Grass-fed liver: Rich in iron to replete losses from birth.
 Rich in vitamin A to support the immune system and promote repair of the mucous membranes in the vaginal canal or skin healing of an incision.
+This is my favorite beef liver supplement.

 Warming spices for postpartum